 Sports Betting News

 Card rooms have a long, rich history in California.
 Indeed, during the middle decades of the 20th century, the Gardena card rooms were the only legal alternative for live poker in the US to those in Las Vegas.
 Sometimes called casinos, these rooms primarily feature poker, although the larger ones also offer other games like Caribbean stud, baccarat, and a version of blackjack.
 Since California law forbids house-banked card games, all of these card games are designed as player-versus-player games.
 Currently, there are nearly 100 card rooms in the state.
 The largest is the Commerce Casino, with more than 200 tables.

 Pari-mutuel wagering on horse races is legal in California.
 The state hosts several highly rated thoroughbred racetracks, including Santa Anita Park and the Del Mar Thoroughbred Club in the southern part of the state and Golden Gate Fields near San Francisco.
-Los Alamitos Race Course is also a favorite destination for fans of quarter horse racing.
+Los Alamitos Race Course is also a favorite destination for fans of quarter horse racing, and the Northern California fair circuit runs for several months during the summer and fall.
 California also allows advance deposit wagering on horse races taking place around the world.
 Bettors can wager on races at several off-track betting parlors in the state.
 They can also place their bets online at ADW sites like TVG and TwinSpires.

 Daily Fantasy Sports